mrkmg/type-rest/README.md

 ### Creating the instance

-We have the entire API declared and want to be actually use it in our application.
-Pass in your API declaration as the type parameter to the type-rest initializer.
+The entire API is defined and next is to actually use i.
+Pass in the API declaration as the type parameter to the type-rest initializer.
+This tells TypeScript that the instance of Type Rest follows that definition.

 awesome-api.ts